aanisa/code_challenge_4/README.md

 [X] - Posting information does not seem to come up correctly on the req.body as intended.
 •body-parer was being used after 'listing.js'.
 In order for body-parser to work, it must load before the routes.
 With the way node works, everything flows down, so in most cases, what ever is being used first will load first.

-[ ] - The information from the database is not being appended to the DOM.
+[X] - The information from the database is not being appended to the DOM.
+•The server is unable to find the index.html file because the public folder (server/public) is in the .gitignore file.
+Because of that, it was never saved to github and therefore, unable to be seen or accessed by anyone remotely.

 ### Hard Mode